-Notes Cannot issue invoices Intended for market research and business development activities only Cannot directly hire local employees Taxed on expenses Products may only be sold coupled with services Distribute products manufactured in-house Additional time may be needed for special licences May be authorised for Retail and/or Wholesale Franchising and direct selling available through approval Commercial activities are limited to like products • Tax incentives at risk if production is less than 50% of total revenues Provides management & corporate services to investments Incentives can be negotiated with local government M&A activities are allowed May include R&D centre Limited management and corporate services for investments Incentives can be negotiated with local government (but not as optimal as Investment RHQ) Incentives may be negotiated with local government Must maintain a minimum of 80% of staff with advance degrees Approx. Time to Register# 1 Month 2 Months 3 Months 2Months 3 Months 6 Months 3 Months 3 Months SS Registration complexity Registration Process Potential for Future Expansion of Scope # ations Rey Duration of Entity † 1 Year 30 Years 30 Years 30 Years 30 Years irporate Form 50 Years 50 Years 50 Years Min.
-Registered Capital N/A N/A N/A N/A N/A Specialized Corporate Formations \$30,000,000 \$2,000,000 \$2,000,000 Tax Treatment Manufacturing / Assembly Rights tivities Service Activities Business Activities Domestic Commercial Activities Export Import Representative Office Service Manufacturing FICE FICE + Manufacturing Investment Holding RHQ Management RHQ R&D Centre
+Notes Cannot issue invoices Intended for market research and business development activities only Cannot directly hire local employees Taxed on expenses 2 Months • Products may only be sold coupled with services Distribute products manufactured in-house Additional time may be needed for special licences May be authorised for Retail and/or Wholesale Franchising and direct selling available through approval Commercial activities are limited to like products • Tax incentives at risk if production is less than 50% of total revenues

+Approx. Time to Register# 1 Month 2 Months 3 Months 2 Months 3 Months

+SS Registration complexity -

+Registration Process Potential for Future Expansion of Scope ‡ -

+Reg Duration of Entity † 1 Year 30 Years 30 Years 30 Years 30 Years

+Min.
+Registered Capital N/A N/A N/A N/A N/A

+Tax Treatment - • •

+Manufacturing / Assembly Rights

+tivities Service Activities -

+Business Activities Domestic Commercial Activities

+Export

+Import

+Representative Office Service Manufacturing FICE FICE + Manufacturing